plasma-group/pigi/packages/docs/src/spec/src/07-predicates/simple-ownership.rst

 Description
 -----------
-The ``getOwner`` API method allows the client or operator to query the current owner of the state.
+The ``getOwner`` API method allows the client or aggregator to query the current owner of the state.

 Inputs
 ------